fmanimashaun/netflix-clone/README.md

 # 📖 YumEats <a name="about-project"></a>

-**YumEats** it is a simple landing page for a resturant that offers a variety of dishes. it is built using react and styled using tailwindcss. using tailwindcss, the app is responsive and can be viewed on any device.
+**Netflix clone** is a clone of the netflix website.
+It is built using react and styled using tailwindcss.

 ## 🛠 Built With <a name="built-with"></a>